Read this for tips on:

-Order a vehicle history from a data provider approved by the National Vehicle Title Information System.
-Make sure to get the title history of the vehicle through a data provider approved by the National Motor Vehicle Title Information System (NMVTIS).
-Go to www.vehiclehistory.gov, which links to the approved companies.
-NMVTIS is the only publicly available system in the United States to which all insurance carriers, auto recyclers, junk yards, and salvage yards, must report to regularly under federal law.
+Order a vehicle history from a data provider approved by the National Vehicle Title Information System (NMVTIS).
+Go to www.vehiclehistory.gov.
+This links to the approved companies.
+NMVTIS is the only publicly available system in the U. S. to which all insurance carriers, auto recyclers, junk yards, and salvage yards, must report regularly under federal law.

-Who owned the vehicle, and when.
+Who owned the car, and when.
 Do you want a car that has had one owner, or a dozen previous owners?

-Not every state reports this data to NMVTIS.
-Check the NMVTIS website to make sure that each state in which the vehicle was titled takes part in the NMVTIS database.
-Example: as of April 2013, Washington does report to NMVTIS, but Oregon does not take part in the NMVTIS database.
+*Not every state reports this data to NMVTIS.
+Check the NMVTIS website.
+Make sure each state in which the vehicle was titled takes part in the NMVTIS database.

-How many miles the car has on it: NMVTIS includes an odometer reading as reported each time someone transferred the title of the vehicle.
+How many miles the car has on it: NMVTIS includes an odometer reading as reported each time someone transferred the vehicle title.
 Read the odometer on the car you want to buy.
-Is the odometer reading lower or only very slightly higher than the mileage listed on the NMVTIS report?
+Is the reading lower or only very slightly higher than the mileage listed on the NMVTIS report?
 If so, someone may have tampered with the odometer.

-The absence of information in a vehicle history report does not mean that the car is in good condition.
+The lack of information in a vehicle history report does not mean the car is in good shape.
 Anything appearing in a vehicle history besides the NMVTIS information was provided voluntarily.
-For example, a major repair, a minor repair, or an airbag deployment may not appear in the report.
+A major or minor repair or an airbag deployment may not be in the report.
 That does not mean it did not happen.
-The only data the law requires to be reported is:
+The only data the law requires reported is:

-the current state of the title (examples: WA, OR, CA)
+the title’s current state (examples: WA, OR, CA)

 “brand” history as reported by the state licensing agency (examples: junk, salvage, flood)